-Parameter Impact on Bank's loss due to legal risk Percentage of lawsuits lost +5 p.p. +109 mln PLN e of lawsuits lost -5 p.p.
+Parameter Impact on Bank's loss due to legal risk +5 p.p. +109 mln PLN Percentage of lawsuits lost -5 p.p. -130 mln PLN

 The Bank conducted a sensitivity analysis of the model used to estimate the number of future lawsuits.
 A change in the number of future lawsuits would have the following impact on the estimated loss due to legal risk related to CHF loans.